 As a family we were super excited about our trip to Wales with Visit Swansea Bay during half term.
-I have to confess I really didn’t know very much about the area before our visit, but I’ve returned feeling completely inspired by all the things there are to do in and around Swansea Bay, the beautiful award winning beaches and the stunning countryside they have.
+I have to confess I really didn’t know very much about the area before our visit, but I’ve returned feeling completely inspired by all the things to do in and around Swansea with kids, including the beautiful award winning beaches and stunning countryside around the area.

-If you haven’t visited Swansea Bay, The Mumbles and Gower yet, I really think you should add it to your UK bucket list very soon.
-I’ve got lots of ideas for things to do, places to eat and where to stay to get you started with planning your holiday.
+If you haven’t visited Swansea, The Mumbles or the Gower yet, I really think you should add it to your UK bucket list very soon.
+I’ve got lots of ideas for things to do in Swansea, places to eat and where to stay to get you started with planning your family holiday to the area.
 We are a family who love exploring and keeping the kids busy.
-This travel guide for visiting Swansea Bay is going to be perfect for families looking for child friendly things to do for making the most of their time in South West Wales.
+This list of places to visit in Swansea is going to be perfect for families looking for child friendly things to do for making the most of their time in South West Wales.

 Things To Do In Swansea

 We headed to the Swansea’s Waterfront area and parked at the pay and display carpark at the LC Leisure Complex (postcode SA1 3ST).
-This turned out to be a great spot for making the most of our time here as there is a lot to do near by.
+This turned out to be a great spot for making the most of our time here as there is lots of things to do near by.

 National Waterfront Museum

-We headed straight to the National Waterfront Museum (free to enter) for our first taster of what Swansea Bay had to offer.
+We headed straight to the National Waterfront Museum (free to enter) for our first taster of places to visit in Swansea.
 We were greeted by a fun exhibition devoted to pirates which immediately caught Brook & Indie’s attention.
-It was hands on and interactive, which works so well with kids on holiday.
+It was hands on and interactive, which works so well with kids on holiday or on day trips.

-We did manage to tear them away and visited the other exhibitions around the museum.
+We did manage to tear them away from the pirates display and visited the other exhibitions around the museum.
 We learnt a lot about Welsh industry and innovation over the last 300 years and enjoyed exploring exhibits like the various modes of transport that have appeared in Wales including the Sinclair C5 and a very impressive steam engine which the kids loved.
 We all decided this was an excellent place to visit with kids in Swansea after seeing all the fun the girls had here.

 Just a short walk away from the National Waterfront Museum is Swansea Museum (free to enter), and it’s well worth popping in here for a visit too.
 It’s the oldest museum in Wales and has an interesting range of exhibits including a lovely display of Swansea Pottery, an Egyptian Mummy and an eye opening display about what life would have been like in the bunkers during World War 1.
 The Egyptian exhibit was most definitely our favourite here.